MAURITANIA (Oct 16-22, 2022)

 I had had enough of crooked Dahid, left that trip and agreed to the deal from Mauritania Desert Voyages.
 As the original group was now three but still required two vehicles, their price increased to $1500.

 Arzu had previously contacted MDV so I was very happy to go at such a great price.
 The final price included airport pickup and my first night’s hotel for $850.
 We had a choice of staying in Auberges and no cook or desert camping with a cook and no single supplement.
-We opted for the later, a much better choice.
+We opted for the latter, a much better choice.

 It was a joy to watch Alli drive through the desert, navigating all the sand with barely a track to follow.
 Once to climb a dune, he had to make three attempts.